sindresorhus/got/readme.md

 When server response code is 2xx, and parsing body fails.
 Includes a `response` property.

+#### got.UploadError

+When the request body is a stream and an error occurs while reading from that stream.

 #### got.HTTPError

 When the server response code is not 2xx nor 3xx if `options.followRedirect` is `true`, but always except for 304.
 Includes a `response` property.